davidruegamer/davidruegamer.github.io/_posts/2021-03-05-facebook_graph.md

 excerpt: "Our Covid-19 Paper was featured in an interview with Facebook"
 ---

-In an interview with [Cornelius Fritz](https://scholar.google.com/citations?user=0X7D4mwAAAAJ&hl=en) our Covid-19 paper was featured in an interview with Facebook and its Data for Good Program.
+Our Covid-19 paper was featured in an interview with [Cornelius Fritz](https://scholar.google.com/citations?user=0X7D4mwAAAAJ&hl=en) about Facebook's Data for Good Program.
 Read more [here](https://datainnovation.org/2021/03/5-qs-for-cornelius-fritz-statistician-at-the-university-of-munich-about-facebooks-data-for-good-program/).